magento/devdocs/src/guides/v2.4/graphql/queries/pickup-locations.md

 ## Input attributes

-All attributes are optional.
-If no filters are provided, the query will return a list of pickup locations, assigned to the Sales Channel which is used by the store.
+All top-level attributes are optional.
+If no filters are provided, the query returns a list of pickup locations, assigned to the Sales Channel that is used by the store.

 Attribute | Data type | Description
 --- | --- | ---
-`area` | [AreaInput](#AreaInput) | Perform search by location using radius and search term.
-`filters` | [PickupLocationFilterInput](#PickupLocationFilterInput) | Apply filters by attributes.
-`sort` | [PickupLocationSortInput](#PickupLocationSortInput) | Specifies which attribute to sort on, and whether to return the results in ascending or descending order.
+`area` | [AreaInput](#AreaInput) | Performs a search by location using a specified radius and search term `filters` | [PickupLocationFilterInput](#PickupLocationFilterInput) | Applies filters by attributes `sort` | [PickupLocationSortInput](#PickupLocationSortInput) | Specifies which attribute to sort on, and whether to return the results in ascending or descending order.
 `pageSize` | Int | The maximum number of pickup locations to return at once.
 The attribute is optional.
 The default value is 20.
 `currentPage` | Int | Specifies which page of results to return.
 The default value is 1.